mlurch/startup/README.md

 ### Simon Service
 <p>It is really important to provide a way for the scores to be stored locally and in the server as well.
 To convert your application to a service, you need to move your front end files into a public folder, and to add a javascript file that uses Node and Node express.</p>

+### Simon DB
+<p> It is important while trying to connect an application to a database to make sure that you store your credentials in a safe place where other people cannot access them.
+This can be done by storing them in the environment variables.
+This must be done on your local machine as well as the remote machine where your service is being run.
+The command to change those variables is  <code>sudo vi /etc/environment</code>.
+In your code to create your Mongo url it will look something like this: <code>mongodb+srv://<user>:<password>@<hostname>/</code>.</p>